semuel1/express-blogpulse/readme.md

 #### Read the Code

 After setup, **STOP**.
 You're using an existing application, so make sure to read the code and ensure what the application does.
-Here is some information about the current setup.
+Here are the resource documents the last backend engineer has provided:

 #### Routes